Computer alert aims to catch hidden high cholesterol condition

 Summary

-This study tests whether a computer alert can help doctors identify patients with familial hypercholesterolemia, a genetic condition that causes very high cholesterol.
-About 450 adults at risk will be included.
-The goal is to see if the alert increases diagnosis rates and helps lower cholesterol levels.
+This study tests whether a computer alert in the electronic health record can help doctors identify patients with familial hypercholesterolemia, a genetic condition that causes very high cholesterol.
+About 450 adults at Brigham and Women's Hospital will be included.
+The alert calculates a risk score using lab results and medical history, and the researchers will check if it leads to more diagnoses and lower cholesterol levels.

 Disclaimer